sohaas/MLinPractice/README.md

 - `-p` or `--punctuation`: A new column is created by removing all punctuation from the given input column (specified by `--punctuation_input`, defaults to `"tweet"`).
 New column name equals old colum name plus suffix "_no_punctuation".
 - `-l` or `--lowercase`: A new column is created by lowercasing the given input column (specified by `--lowercase_input`, defaults to `"tweet"`).
 New column name equals old colum name plus suffix "_lowercased".
 - `-t` or `--tokenize`: A new column is created by tokenizing the given input column (specified by `--tokenize_input`, defaults to `"tweet"`).
 New column name equals old colum name plus suffix "_tokenized".
+- `-le` or `--lemmatize`: A new column is created by lemmatizing the given input column (specified by `--lemmatize_input`, may only be "_tokenized" columns and defaults to `"tweet_tokenized"`).
+New column name equals old colum name where suffix "_tokenized" is replaced with "_lemmatized".

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.